MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 ![Import the PowerShell runbook](/images/azure-webhook/import-runbook.png)

+**Important= The URI returned from the following command contains the security token.
+It is displayed only once and can't be retrieved at a later time.
+In production you would save this URI in a safe location such as an encrypted password manager.
+For this demo I am storing it in the webhookOutput variable but it would be lost as soon as the session is closed or the variables are cleared.
+Make a note of it if you need it in the future otherwise you will have to recreate the webhook**

 ```powershell
 # Create the webhook with a 5 year expiry date
 # Force to accept the warning that the WebhookURI will only be available once